curiousML/curiousml.github.io/_projects/early-warning-system.md

 protocols, combine active and passive surveillance instead of choosing, publish validation results in comparable form, and put hosts and human behaviour into the models rather than treating the tick as if it lived alone.
-That is the One Health framing, and for an early-warning system it is not optional — a warning nobody can validate is not a warning.
+That is the One Health framing, and for an early-warning system it is not optional.
+A warning nobody can validate is not a warning.

 ## Reference